Expand To Show Full Article

 What is Culross famous for?

-Culross is famous for its historic buildings and village square that have remained almost entirely unaltered since the village’s heyday in the 1700s.
+Culross is famous for its historic buildings and village square which have remained almost entirely unaltered since the village’s heyday in the 1700s.

 The most famous building is the ochre-coloured Culross Palace which was built by the wealthy coal merchant George Bruce.